icsnow12/casper-sentinel/README.md

 - The committee generates a defensible DAO resolution.
 - The final decision is reduced to a canonical hash.
 - Casper Testnet recording is prepared through a safe dual-mode adapter.
-- Judges can run the complete flow without API keys, wallets, or testnet funds.
+- Judges can run the full AI governance demo without keys.
+The real Casper Testnet proof is publicly verifiable on CSPR.live.
+To submit a new on-chain proof, use the documented Testnet deployment flow with your own funded Casper Testnet key.